A Driver’s License from Any Country is Valid in Michigan

 Michigan Criminal Defense Attorneys

 If you or someone you care about is charged in Michigan with a misdemeanor or felony offense, please call LEWIS & DICKSTEIN, P.L.L.C.
-We will take the time to talk with you, answer your questions, and address your concerns.
+We will take the time to talk with you, answer your questions, and address your concerns regarding any legal matter, including concerns with foreign driver’s licenses.
 It is hard to know who to trust with your representation.
-This is especially true if you are not from the United States or comfortable working with lawyers.
+Experienced, reputable counsel is essential if you are not originally from the United States or comfortable working with lawyers or the American court system.
 Call us for a free consultation, and we will help you find the information you need to make an informed decision.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.